Restaurants

 As you can see, snagging a liquor license in Colorado involves a system of regulations and requirements.
 With four main categories of licenses, each tailored to specific types of businesses, understanding which license suits your needs is a must.
 With this guide, you’ve now got the necessary information to start the application process.

 Your next stop after getting a liquor license is to find a payment processor that supports alcohol sales.
-You’ll need to open a merchant account to be able to accept payments from your patrons.
-Finding a credit card processor specializes in bars and restaurants enables you to take payments for takeout, delivery, and curbside pickup orders.
+Finding a credit card processor that specializes in bars and restaurants enables you to take payments for takeout, delivery, and curbside pickup orders.
 We offer white glove service with a dedicated account manager who can help your business thrive.
 Reach out today and learn what we can do for you.

 Keep more revenue and save hundreds with the lowest rates in the industry